 - AWeber – the email marketing service I used to manage my email lists and send automations to subbies

-- Thrive Content Builder – a WordPress plugin to create dedicated landing pages for different funnels on my site
+- Thrive Content Builder (now Thrive Architect) – a WordPress plugin to create dedicated landing pages for different funnels on my site

 - Gumroad – free service that I used to sell digital products from my store, accept online payments and deliver digital products to customers

 - Teachable – For hosting my online courses

 And…they worked well up to a certain point and made it easy for me to sell digital products and online courses from this blog.